jose03pedro/jose03pedro/README.md

 # Hello, I'm José Santos 👋

-I'm a 3rd-year student pursuing a Bachelor's in Informatics and Computer Engineering.
+1st year of Msc degree in Software Engineering at FEUP.
 Passionate about software development and technology, I have experience in various programming languages and technologies.

-:telescope: I’m deeply interested in Low-Level Programming, Web Technologies and Databases <br />
+:telescope: I’m deeply interested in Web Technologies, Databases, and DevOps <br/>
-:seedling: I'm a tech enthusiast with a strong inclination towards understanding how things work under the hood. <br />
+:seedling: I'm a tech enthusiast with a strong inclination towards understanding how things work under the hood. <br/>
-:sparkles: I also love to play video games and explore new technologies in my free time <br />
+:sparkles: I also love to play video games and explore new technologies in my free time <br/>

 ## Skills